testcraftsman/testpool/README.md

 # testpool
-Provide a pool of pre populated VMs for quick access
+Manages a pool of VMs making sure they are available for quick use

+This package is useful when users want to test against pristine VMs.
+VMs are acquired, modified during testing.
+When finished, the VM released where it is destroyed and new VM is cloned in its place.

+The goal is for VMs to always be available when tests need them and not waiting for VMs to be cloned.

 KVM Support